What does WiSA stand for?

 Where is WiSA based?

-WiSA is based in ten countries across the COSECSA region: Burundi, Ethiopia, Kenya, Mozambique, Malawi, Rwanda, Tanzania, Uganda, Zambia and Zimbabwe.
+WiSA is based in twelve countries across the COSECSA region: Burundi, Ethiopia, Kenya, Mozambique, Malawi, Namibia, Rwanda, South Sudan, Tanzania, Uganda, Zambia and Zimbabwe.
 WiSA operates under the auspices of COSECSA which has its headquarters in Arusha, Tanzania.

 How do I become a WiSA Member?

 Simply complete our online Membership Application Form and pay the relevant subscription fee.
 We look forward to welcoming you to the WiSA community.